graninas/pointed-validation/README.md

 The next step is to create a validator for values of `MyDataType`.
 Suppose, the value should be in the range (100, 200) to be valid.
-You create the following validator:
+The validator will look like the following:

 ```haskell
 validator :: Validator MyDataType